Chrispruiz/tech-blog/Readme.md

   ## Installation
-  Run the following code in the command line to run dependencies:
+  To install the application clone the following [Github repository](https://github.com/Chrispruiz/tech-blog.git) to your computer.
+Create a .env file in the root of your directiory and add the following:

+      DB_NAME='tech_blog'
+      DB_USER='root'
+      DB_PW= '<your password>'

   ## Usage: